AnkitNigam1985/stratascratch.github.io/guides/getting-started-with-stratascratch/getting-started-with-stratascratch.md

 ![strata scratch](assets/viz_csv.png)

-Now you have the CSV file saved in your folder, you should be able to open it using a compatible program installed on your computer (such as MS Excel) to view your dataset.
+Now you have the CSV file saved in your folder, you should be able to open it using a compatible program installed on your computer (such as MS Excel or Google Sheets) to view your dataset.